 While common sense and CDC guidelines both call for limitations on discretionary travel, there are still ways to experience the Shenandoah Valley safely.
 Hiking is generally regarded as a low risk for virus spread, as long as you do it alone or with someone from your household at a trail or park that isn’t crowded.

-Group hikes are discouraged, and flocking to the most popular footpaths like the Appalachian Trail are better left for the future.
+Throughout the Valley, group hikes are discouraged, and flocking to the most popular footpaths like the Appalachian Trail are better left for the future.
 In fact, the Appalachian Trail Conservancy’s President and CEO Sandra Marra said at the beginning of the outbreak, “In these unprecedented times, I am making an unprecedented request: please stay away from the Appalachian Trail (A.T.).
 Whether your hike is for a couple of hours or a couple of days, staying away from the Trail minimizes the spread or contraction of COVID-19.”
 (Keep up with ATC’s updates here.)

 But getting outdoors in a safe place has benefits, even now.

 According to former CDC Director Dr. Tom Frieden, going outside and getting exposure to sunshine increases Vitamin D in our bodies, and may possibly boost the immune system–particularly of people whose Vitamin D levels are low.

 So a solitary day hike or bike ride away from the crowds does not seem out of bounds.
 Go during the week if at all possible, and stick to the lesser-traveled trails.

 With a total of 1.8 million acres to explore, George Washington/Jefferson National Forests make up one of the largest plots of public land in the eastern United States.
 Within its boundaries are 23 Wilderness areas and 1,925 miles of hiking trails.
 (The two forest were combined administratively in 1995.)
 Most of the forest lies within Virginia, but parts extend into West Virginia and Kentucky.